 The more serious your injuries, the larger the settlement for a drunk driving accident should be.

 Compensation may be available for:

 - Medical bills;

 Award of Punitive Damages

 One of the key things that makes a DUI accident claim unique is that an injured victim may be eligible to recover punitive damages.
-As described by the Bureau of Justice Statistics (BJS), punitive damages are intended to punish the defendant and to deter others from committing similar actions.
+As described by the Legal Information Institute, punitive damages are intended to punish the defendant and deter others from committing similar actions.

 Still, these damages are awarded to the victim.
-If you were hit by a drunk driver, your attorney can help you explore recovery for punitive damages as part of your settlement.
+If you were hit by a drunk driver, your DUI injury attorney can help you explore recovery for punitive damages as part of your DUI accident settlement.

 Insurance Coverage and Policy Limits